coinvent/coinvent/architecture.md

 Must provide save and load over http.

+Note that most of the other components do *not* depend on a dedicated storage component.
+They can work with concepts stored on *any* server, as long as the format is correct and the concept can be identified by url.
+The User Interface does require a file storage component to store blend diagrams as they're modified.

 Default implementation:

  - File-system backed.
 By adding git to the file-system we can provide integration with Ontohub.